The Main Cast from The Big Bang Theory

 - Former Teen Rebel: Sort of inverted.
 She was not actually this when she was a teenager but clearly wants to be this in the present.
 Whenever one of the others take her along on legally dubious activities (like repainting Sheldon's parking spot) she seems to get a thrill over it.

 - For Science!: Seems to really enjoy performing experiments on her friends.

 - Four-Temperament Ensemble: There are only three women in the ensemble, but she is the Phlegmatic.
 She is incredibly patient and accommodating in her dealings with Sheldon, a good listener, and rather shy and insecure.

 - Friendless Background: She has a preoccupation with friendship activities, especially with Penny, because this is the first time in her life she's been able to experience anything of the sort.

 - Generic Cuteness: Played with.
 There is a stated attractiveness gap between her and someone like Penny or Bernadette.
-As is common with the Hollywood Homely trope She Cleans Up Nicely, but her default state is very unflattering clothes, hairstyles and even hygiene (her "perfume" is dandruff shampoo, and she has a stated dandruff problem).
-One of the most interesting things about her relationship with Sheldon is that it began as a pure Strange Minds Think Alike companionship where they appreciated someone else who thought the same way they did, and from that they became appreciative of each others physical attributes even though it is not what is considered traditionally attractive. note .
+As is common with the homely trope She Cleans Up Nicely, but her default state is very unflattering clothes, hairstyles and even hygiene (her "perfume" is dandruff shampoo, and she has a stated dandruff problem).
+One of the most interesting things about her relationship with Sheldon is that it began as a pure Strange Minds Think Alike companionship where they appreciated someone else who thought the same way they did, and from that they became appreciative of each other's physical attributes even though it is not what is considered traditionally attractive. note .

 - Give Geeks a Chance: An extremely Rare Female Example.